NATIONAL V-J DAY (Victory over Japan Day)

 NATIONAL VJ DAY HISTORY

-In the United States, President Harry S. Truman announced it in a press conference at the White House later that day.
+In the United States, President Harry S. Truman announced the victory in a press conference at the White House later that day.
 The peace treaty was officially signed on September 2, 1945.
 A year later on August 2nd, Truman signed a proclamation declaring August 14, 1946, as Victory Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!